-Introduction: Run Cron Every Two Days in Spring Boot
+Introduction: Scheduling a Cron Job to Run Every Two Days in Spring Boot

-Solution: Cron Scheduling Every Two Days in Spring Boot
+Understanding Cron Expressions: Run Cron Every Two Days Spring Boot

 <dependency>